In from the Side: Background and release

 In from the Side was partly funded using a crowdfunding model.

 The film was shown at the BFI Flare Festival in 2022.
-It was noted that it is unusual for an LGBT film in that coming out or homophobia are not in the film at all.
+It was noted for its approach in that coming out or homophobia aren't in the film at all.

 It was part of the official selection of the Dayton LGBT film festival in 2022.
 It was selected for Outfilm Poznań festival.
-The film will also be shown at Hong Kong Lesbian & Gay Film Festival in 2022 and Inside Out Toronto LGBT Film Festival.
+The film was also shown at Hong Kong Lesbian & Gay Film Festival in 2022 and Inside Out Toronto LGBT Film Festival.

-Reviews
+It was released in the United Kingdom on 16 September 2022.
+It was released in the US on 20 January 2023.
+In the UK it is rated 15.
+It was released on Netflix UK on 28 March.

+In Australia, the film was released via the Australian Broadcasting Corporation streaming service ABC iview in 2025.

+Reception

-Pip Ellwood-Hughes in Entertainment Focus described it as "'In From The Side' offers a glimpse into the life of a group of friends who play rugby together and happen to be gay.
+Pip Ellwood-Hughes in Entertainment Focus described it with "In From The Side offers a glimpse into the life of a group of friends who play rugby together and happen to be gay.
 It's different from pretty much every other film I've seen in recent years that falls under the LGBTQ+ umbrella, and it's not a surprise that the film is being embraced by the mainstream.
-With well-written characters, a truly engaging story and strong performances, 'In From The Side' is without a doubt the best gay film that's been released in a while, and it's also one of the best films I've seen all year."
+With well-written characters, a truly engaging story and strong performances, In From The Side is without a doubt the best gay film that's been released in a while, and it's also one of the best films I've seen all year."

 Cath Clarke of The Guardian gave the film 3 out of 5 stars describing "The setting of the London team is terrifically done, but the dull romance at the centre of Matt Carter's film long outstays its welcome."
-Xan Brooks also of The Guardian criticised it as a "plodding script".
+Xan Brooks, also of The Guardian, criticised it as a "plodding script".